-- How will I know if the University is on a delay or closed?
+1. How will I know if the University is on a delay or closed?

-- What is Plan B?
+2. What is Plan B?

-- All Physical Plant Division (Medical Center and campus) employees
+- All Physical Plant Division (Medical Center and campus) employees.

-- Food Service and Environmental Service employees working in UK HealthCare and student facilities
+- Food Service and Environmental Service employees working in UK HealthCare and student facilities.

-- Information Technology employees such as telephone operators, Data Center operations staff, and designated network specialists.
+- Information Technology employees such as telephone operators, data center operations staff and designated network specialists.

 If you have questions, please check with your supervisor to confirm your status.

-Essential employees reporting to work in non-UK HealthCare areas during Plan B events will receive their regular rate of pay and receive an equivalent amount of time off with pay (to be taken within six weeks).
-UK HealthCare employees' attendance during Plan B events will be counted as normal time with no equivalent time off with pay.
+Designated employees reporting to work in non-UK HealthCare areas during Plan B events will receive their regular rate of pay and receive an equivalent amount of time off with pay (to be taken within six weeks).

-Assuming the employee does not report to work during the delay or closure period...Indicate the appropriate period of time on your timesheet with a 7407 Emergency Closing absence/attendance code.
-For example, if the University operates on a two-hour delay and you are a regular employee whose normal start time is 8:00 a.m., indicate the time between 8 a.m. and 10 a.m. as a 7407 Emergency Closing code.
+Non-designated employees should not report to work during the delay or closure.
+Indicate the appropriate period of time on your timesheet with a 7407 Emergency Closing absence/attendance code.
+For example, if the University operates on a two-hour delay and you are a regular employee whose normal start time is 8 a.m., indicate the time between 8 a.m. and 10 a.m. as a 7407 Emergency Closing code.
 You will be paid for this time.
 Non-regular employees are only paid for actual hours worked and will not be paid for the Emergency Closing time if they did not come in.
 Please check with your supervisor regarding specific use of the Emergency Closing time code for your situation.

-- How do weather- or emergency-related delays/closings affect employees who work from home?
+7. How do weather- or emergency-related delays/closings affect employees who work from home?